 Once you know which tasks you want to delegate, and what is the specific job role under which these tasks fall, you can move on to the preparation and implementation stages.

-If you want to learn more about this, the preparation and implementation modules are available inside our membership: The Time Alchemy Kollektiv.
+If you want to learn more about the preparation and implementation book a 1:1 Momentum Session with me here.